LackOfMorals/lackofmorals.github.io/_posts/2025-01-02-neo4j-cluster-containers.md

 Most of time having a single copy of Neo4j running is suitable for what I need to do.
 There are occasions where only a cluster will do and, as it's not something that happens that often, I've written down the steps i follow that results in a 3 member cluster which is front end by a load balancer - HA Proxy.

-I'm awware that you also go down the Kubernetes route for this but it seems overkill for a 3 node cluster with static membership.
+I'm aware that you also go down the Kubernetes route for this but it seems overkill for a 3 node cluster with static membership.

 Of course I could be wrong and I leave that judgement to you, my dear reader.